jenkinsci/mabl-integration-plugin/README.md

   1. Update the mabl step in each affected job

 ### Change Log

+#### v0.0.29 (7 July 2020)
+-   Added a configuration option to execute mabl tests in a branch
+-   Updated mockito core dependency and marked it for test scope only

 #### v0.0.28 (29 June 2020)
 -   Any plan with the retry option enabled used to fail the build when the first attempt failed even when the